Carolin Ellerkamp

 Civic Engagement, Climate Change, Culture and Art, Ecosystems, Justice, Equity, Diversity, and Inclusion, Marine, Natural Resources, Sustainability, Water

 Fostering inclusive cooperation in sharing & re-activating knowledge towards equal access to water for everyone - that is what drives me.
-I am currently pursuing my masters in Environmental Sciences at Wageningen University & Research in the Netherlands specializing in the field of Water Systems and Global Change.
+I am currently pursuing a Double-Degree PhD at Wageningen University & Research (the Netherlands) and Ghent University (Belgium) with focus on optimizing nutrient budgets for clean water in Europe.

 Read More

-Currently, Carolin studies and works in the Netherlands and would love to see the whole world and all its diversity in nature.
+Currently, Carolin is pursuing a Double-Degree PhD program at Wageningen University & Research (the Netherlands) and Ghent University (Belgium) and would love to see the whole world and all its diversity in nature.
 If there were three natural wonders that stand out, they are the aurora borealis, tropical rainforests, and the deep sea.
-Until she can travel to all those places, in the meantime she’s exploring every inch of the Netherlands.
+Until she can travel to all those places, in the meantime she’s exploring every inch of Germany, the Netherlands and Belgium.

 Among the many skills Carolin brings to the fellowship are knowledge in environmental and sustainability sciences, inter- and transdisciplinary science, photography, and communications.